-When you’re forming a company, whether it’s your first or your fiftieth, there are a 100 questions to be asked and answered: What form should it take?
+When you’re forming a company, whether it’s your first or your fiftieth, there are a 100 questions to be asked.
+Common questions include: What form should it take?
 Where should it be created?
 Who should manage it?
 How should it be capitalized?
 Should I hire a Business Startup Lawyer?
 And many, many more.
-The answers to these questions will all directly impact how the company is operated, how it is financed, and how it is controlled.
+Answers to these questions will all directly impact how the company is operated, financed, and controlled.

-With so much on the line it is important to get good legal advice right from the start, but good advice can be expensive and prohibitively so for a company just starting out.
+With so much on the line it is important to get good legal advice right from the start.
+That being said, good advice can be expensive and prohibitively so for a company just starting out.

 That is why we created the “Start Up Your Start-Up” program.

 Start Up Your Start-Up is Hoeg Law’s innovative start-up formation program.
 For a single flat-rate payment, Hoeg Law will consult with you about the enterprise you want to create, draft the documents necessary to get it formed, and work with you to get those documents executed, filed, and placed in the books and records of your brand new company.

 The Start Up Your Start-Up program covers the creation of both Corporations and Limited Liability Companies in Michigan and Delaware.
 Formation of an entity in another state or in another form will involve a different rate.

 $1,000 per entity formed (not inclusive of filing fees imposed by the state, and subject to the “First Five” rule).

 In almost all cases, a new entity with relatively standard capitalization, management, and founder documentation can be created by Hoeg Law with about 5 hours of legal work (from early consultation, through drafting, filing, and creation of the company minute book).
 In some instances, however, a start-up will seek to create a more complex organization, or decide on a different organizational structure part way through the process.